Catholic Church sexual abuse cases in Canada: Angus Alexander McRae

 In 1989, Priest Angus Alexander McRae, Archdiocese of Edmonton, Alberta (ordained June 5, 1954) was charged with the sexual abuse of two boys in Scarborough, Ontario.
 He spent several years with the Canadian Armed Forces as a military chaplain.
 In 1980 he attended court and was sentenced to four years for sexual abuse of a young boy.
 The charges, which included buggery, gross indecency and indecent assault, were laid and prosecuted by military police.
 He served the first ten months of his four-year sentence in the CFB military prison in Edmonton before being sent to Southdown, a treatment centre for Catholic clergy.
 After his release from Southdown, he was taken into the Archdiocese of Toronto by Archbishop Emmett Carter, and was recycled into St. Thomas More parish in Scarborough.
 In 1989, he was charged with abuse in Toronto and pleaded guilty.
 He was then placed on three years' probation.
 He later claimed that he only pled guilty to spare the families further embarrassment: "As much as I hated it and against my conscience and to save families further embarrassment I took it on the chin."
-McRae passed away peacefully at the Edmonton General Hospital on Friday, May 20, 2011.
+McRae died at the Edmonton General Hospital on Friday, May 20, 2011.